James Reynold Lonborg

 - Born April 16, 1942 in Santa Maria, CA USA

 In an unusual post-career decision, Lonborg decided to go to Tufts Dental School and got his degree.
-As recently as 2005, he was still practicing as a dentist.
-He was selected to the Boston Red Sox Hall of Fame 2002.
+He retired from his dentistry practice in 2017.
+He was selected to the Boston Red Sox Hall of Fame in 2002.

-In the TV show "Cheers", the picture behind the bar that was supposed to be Sam Malone pitching for the Red Sox is actually a picture of Lonborg.
+On the classic sitcom Cheers, the picture behind the bar that was supposed to be Sam Malone pitching for the Red Sox was actually a picture of Lonborg.

 - AL All-Star (1967)